-ANZ Bank is a 40,000-person global organisation with over 200 designers and 2,000+ front-end developers in its retail division alone.
+One of Australia’s leading banks, ANZ is a global organisation of around 40,000 people.
+With over 200 designers and 2,000+ front-end developers in its retail division alone.

 Becoming the bank's first